Four myths you need to know

 Myth #4 Paying off a collection account will help my credit scores.

-We've heard numerous times from people that think by paying off a collection account they will improve their credit scores.
+We've heard numerous times from people who think by paying off a collection account they will improve their credit scores.
 Again, that is simply not true.
 A collection item on your credit report is regarded as seriously negative, whether it is paid or unpaid.

 There are two things to keep in mind regarding your credit report and collection accounts.